-Groups 4 and 6

-Overview Physics is the most fundamental of the experimental sciences as it seeks to explain the universe itself, from the very smallest particles (such as quarks), to the vast distances between galaxies.
-There is a large emphasis on practical experimentation throughout the course.
+Physics is the most fundamental of the experimental sciences as it seeks to explain the universe itself, from the very smallest particles (such as quarks), to the vast distances between galaxies.
+The course includes a look at the quantum world as well as consideration of theories of the large scale universe.

+There is an emphasis on practical experimentation throughout the course.
 Pupils utilise their ICT skills both in data collection and in data analysis.
-All pupils research and conduct a practical project.
+All pupils research and conduct a practical project worth 20% of the final grade.
 Within this project, there is much scope for individual initiative.

-Physics currently runs a yearly trip to CERN in Geneva, the world's largest and most international Particle Physics laboratory in the world, this trip is open to both Year 12s and Year 13s but with preference given to older students.
-Curriculum Topics IB Physics is a very wide-ranging course covering aspects of the subject from highly theoretical areas, such as quantum theory, to highly practical areas such as structural engineering.
+IB Physics is a very wide-ranging course covering aspects of the subject from highly theoretical areas, such as quantum theory, to highly practical areas such as structural engineering.
 The core themes focus on many principles which will be familiar to pupils from IGCSE.
 However, they are studied in more depth and with greater mathematical rigour.
 Topics range from the concept of energy and the study of kinematics, to the modern theories of relativity and sub-atomic physics.
 At both Higher and Standard level an option is chosen from amongst the four topics of Astrophysics, Engineering Physics, Imaging and Relativity.

+Paper 1: Multiple Choice questions on the core 20% Paper 2: Short answer questions on the core 40% Paper 3: Questions on the option studied 20% Internal Assessment 20%

+Paper 1: Multiple Choice questions on the core 20%

+Paper 2: Questions on the core 36%

+Paper 3: Questions on the option studied 24%

+Internal Assessment 20%

-Assessment Standard levelPaper 1: Multiple Choice questions on the core20%Paper 2: Short answer questions on the core40%Paper 3: Questions on the option studied 20% Internal Assessment20%Higher level20%Paper 1: Multiple Choice questions on the core20%Paper 2: Questions on the core36%Paper 3: Questions on the option studied 24% Internal Assessment20% Future Pathways IB Physics is very well-regarded preparation for any university "STEM" course (Science, Technology, Engineering and Mathematics).
-The IB Physics course is excellent preparation and often required preparation for the plethora of university courses in engineering, whether it be bio-engineering or design engineering, marine or aeronautical, micro-electronic or material engineering.
-Students who have recently completed the IB Physics course here at St Georges have gone on to study STEM courses across several continents and at some of the world's most prestigious universities.
+IB Physics is a very well-regarded preparation for any STEM subject at degree level.
+It is often a prerequisite for the plethora of university courses in engineering, whether it be bio-engineering or design engineering, marine or aeronautical, micro-electronic or material engineering.
+Pupils who have recently completed IB Physics at St George's have gone on to study STEM courses across several continents and at some of the world's most prestigious universities.